Videomaker – Learn video production and editing, camera reviews › Forums › Technique › Editing › Slow Mo in Final Cut Pro

-This topic contains 11 replies, has 1 voice, and was last updated by Anonymous 8 years ago.
+- This topic has 11 replies, 1 voice, and was last updated 9 years, 9 months ago by Anonymous.

 One thing I am trying to understand is how to get better slow motion footage.
 From what I hear it seems people shoot at a higher frame rate and then import the footage at a lesser one.
 Is that true?
 If so, how do you do that in Final Cut Pro?
 Example shooting at 60p and then bringing into 24p.
 Outside of Final Cut Pro, is there any other software you need to have to accomplish this effect?
 Can someone please explain this?